broadinstitute/viral-pipelines/docs/ncbi_submission.rst

 Prepare requisite input files for your submission batches
 ---------------------------------------------------------

 1. Stage the above files you've prepared and other requisite inputs into the environment you plan to execute the :doc:`genbank` WDL workflow.
 If that is Terra, push these files into the appropriate GCS bucket, if DNAnexus, drop your files there.
-If you plan to execute locally (e.g. ``miniwdl run https://storage.googleapis.com/viral-ngs-wdl/quay.io/broadinstitute/viral-pipelines/2.0.21.4/genbank.wdl``), move the files to an appropriate directory on your machine.
+If you plan to execute locally (e.g. with ``miniwdl run``), move the files to an appropriate directory on your machine.
 The files you will need are the following:
    a.
 The files you prepared above: the submission template (authors.sbt), the biosample map (biosample-map.txt), and the source modifier table (sample_meta.txt)
    #.
 All of the assemblies you want to submit.
 These should be in fasta files, one per genome.
 Multi-segment/multi-chromosome genomes (such as Lassa virus, Influenza A, etc) should contain all segments within one fasta file.
    #.
 Your reference genome, as a fasta file.
 Multi-segment/multi-chromosome genomes should contain all segments within one fasta file.
 The fasta sequence headers should be Genbank accession numbers.